 On page 4 of his article Greg quotes I Corinthians 5:9-11 concerning sexually immoral people and drunkards.
-Members of the PCG and ex members of the WCG should take note of other letters and information posted on this site in regard to this scripture.
-[Note: See “None of God’s Servants Were Perfect” (for those who like to use this reasoning)].
+Members of the PCG and ex-members of the WCG should take note of other letters and information posted on this site in regard to this Scripture.
+[Note by ESN: Two are: Herbert W. Armstrong and the Incest and Does Gerald Flurry Have a Police Record?]

 Greg and the ministers of the PCG must realise that you do not have to be a member of the PCG to be a Christian.
 They must read and take note of Romans chapter 8:14 & 16, and also John 3:16. –Anonymous

-Update: In October 2020 GF announced that Greg Nice and his wife will move from New Jersey to the Phoenix, Arizona.
+Update: In October 2020, Greg Nice, Preaching Elder was moved from New Jersey to the Phoenix, Arizona.